nathanshelly/.files/nix/README.md

 ## Nix ecosystem

-The Nix umbrella includes multiple projects that when combined approach this goal better than any other system I am currently aware of.
+The Nix umbrella includes multiple projects that together enable the benefits described above:

-These projects are:

 - the Nix language tuned specifically for declarative, replicable configuration
 - the Nixpkgs package manager